RESTful web-services in JSIDPlay2

 All the following RESTful service methods of JSIDPlay2Server are using your configured music collections HVSC and CGSC.

-If you can browse these music collections in JSIDPlay2 the service methods can browse and stream the contained tune files as well.
+If you can browse these music collections in JSIDPlay2, the service methods can browse and stream the contained tune files as well.

 Security